Robustness of Regularity for the $3$D Convective Brinkman-Forchheimer Equations: Robustness of regularity

 \section{Robustness of regularity}

-In this section we deal with the so called `\emph{robustness of regularity}' result for the~solutions of the convective Brinkman--Forchheimer equations on a torus $\mathbb{T}^3$.
+In this section, we deal with the so-called `\emph{robustness of regularity}' result for the~solutions of the convective Brinkman--Forchheimer equations on a torus $\mathbb{T}^3$.
 It generalises the result obtained in \cite{DashtiRobinson} for the Navier--Stokes equations.

 We take $u_0$, $v_0 \in V^1$ and fix $T > T' > 0$.
 Let $u$ be a strong solution of the CBF equations on the time interval $[0, T]$ with external forces $f$ and initial condition $u_0$.
 Similarly, let $v$ be a strong solution of the CBF equations on $[0, T']$ with external forces $g$ and initial condition $v_0$.
 We will give an explicit condition, depending only on the data and on the function $u$, which allows us to extend (due to uniqueness) the function $v$ to a strong solution on the time interval $[0, T]$.